-Occasionally, the class teacher may be asked to "log" poor behaviour on a weekly record (see appendix) and upload onto SharePoint in an attempt to identify patterns or trends in poor behaviour.
+Occasionally, the class teacher may be asked to "log" poor behaviour on a weekly record or an ABC Chart (see appendix) and upload onto SharePoint in an attempt to identify patterns or trends in poor behaviour.
 This will be done through consultation with the Deputy Head.